How to Manage Your Money Digitally

 Super savvy saving tips

-Apps like these automatically sync with your account and credit card information, allowing you to view all your transactions in the one spot, making it simple and quick to see where all your money is going at any time.
-These tools are particularly useful when you’re trying to manage the personal finances of a number of people living in the same household who all have different cards and accounts.
+Apps like Frollo automatically sync with your financial institutions, allowing you to view all your transactions in the one spot, making it simple and quick to see where all your money is going at any time.
+This is particularly useful when you’re trying to manage the personal finances of several people living in the same household who all have different cards and accounts.

 When you’re searching for financial products such as loans, savings accounts and term deposits, look online for the most competitive interest rates you can find.
 But also read the fine print closely to ensure you can meet any conditions required so that you receive the advertised rate.